nauam/Courses/docs/administration/security/authorization.md

 - [aclpolicy](/manual/document-format-reference/aclpolicy-v10.md)

 Policies can be organized into more than one file to help organize access by group or pattern of use.
-The normal QW Control install will have generated a policy for the "admin" group.
+The normal Rundeck install will have generated a policy for the "admin" group.
 Not all users will need to be given "admin" access level to control and modify all Jobs.
 More typically, a group of users will be given access to just a subset of